fabiolimace/abow/README.md

 *   `default`: is the a collection name.
 *   `25cc123e`: is a short ID to derived from the file's UUIDv3.
-*   `25cc123e-66c5-35ac-8b32-bc8ef803abdf`: is a UUIDv8 derived from the original file content.
+*   `25cc123e-66c5-35ac-8b32-bc8ef803abdf`: is a UUIDv8 derived from the file content.

 The short ID is just an abbreviated form of the UUIDv8.
 It is not meant to be globally unique, not even in the a collection scope.

-`data.tsv` file structure
+The `data.tsv` file
 ------------------------------------------------------

-The `data.tsv` file is a tab-separated value file containing the generated the bag of words.
+The `data.tsv` file is a tab-separated value file containing a bag of words.

 Fields:

-*   `TOKEN`: is a word, a punctuation symbol or an `<EOL>`.
+*   `TOKEN`: is a word, a punctuation symbol or a `<EOL>` symbol.
 *   `COUNT`: is the number of occurencies of the token in the text.
-*   `RATIO`: is the COUNT divided by the sum occurrencies of all tokens in the text.
+*   `RATIO`: is the COUNT divided by the sum of all tokens in the text.
-*   `CLASS`: is one of these POSIX character classes: 'A' for `[:alpha:]`, 'D' for `[:digit:]`, 'P' for `[:punct:]`, and 'NA' for none.
+*   `CLASS`: is a POSIX character classes: 'A' for `[:alpha:]`, 'D' for `[:digit:]`, 'P' for `[:punct:]`, and 'NA'.
-*   `CASE`: is one of these letter cases: 'L' for lower case, 'U' for upper case, 'C' for capitalized word, and 'NA' for none.
+*   `CASE`: is one of these letter cases: 'L' for lowercase, 'U' for uppercase, 'C' for capitalized word, and 'NA'.
 *   `LENGTH`: is the number of characters in the token.
-*   `INDEXES`: is the list of all positions of the token in the text separated by commas.
+*   `INDEXES`: is the comma-separated list of all positions of a token in the text.

 Where:

 *   `<EOL>`: is a symbol for the end of line.
+*   'NA': is a missing value borrowed from R language.

 If a token has only 1 character and this character is an uppercase letter, then this token is treated as a capitalized word; for example, the word "É" is a capitalized word.

-No quotes are used in the output file to separate fields, despite Github's complaints about ["unclosed quoted fields"](https://docs.github.com/pt/repositories/working-with-files/using-files/working-with-non-code-files).
-Only end of lines (\n) and tabs (\t) are are utilized to separate records and fields, respectively.
-To learn why I choose TSV over CSV format, read this comparision between the two: https://github.com/eBay/tsv-utils/blob/master/docs/comparing-tsv-and-csv.md.
+Only line endings (\n) and tabs (\t) separate records and fields, respectively.
+No quotes are used, despite Github complaints about ["unclosed quoted fields"](https://docs.github.com/pt/repositories/working-with-files/using-files/working-with-non-code-files).
+If you are curiouse aboute TSV files, [read this](https://github.com/eBay/tsv-utils/blob/master/docs/comparing-tsv-and-csv.md).

-Example of bag of words generated by this program:
+This is an example of a bag of words generated by this program:

 TOKEN|COUNT|RATIO|CLASS|CASE|LENGTH|INDEXES
 -----|-----|-----|-----|----|------|-------